-Up to six ADRS envelopes can be used in this cabinet, as well as a trigg, noise generator (pink and white) with its own LP and HP filters, or you can select to use modules like Ring Mod, four envelope followers, or two S&H.
+Up to six ADSR envelopes can be used in this cabinet, as well as a trigger, noise generator (pink and white) with its own LP and HP filters, or you can select to use modules like Ring Mod, four envelope followers, or two S&H.

 Finally, the upper cabinet is where you’ll find the sequencer module, as well as the fixed filter bank and dual delay and chorus modules.

-Finally, the last module, is the Chorus.
-I’m not a big fan of chorus, but, this one is pretty cool for making the stereo wider.
+Finally, the last module is the Chorus.
+I’m not a big fan of a chorus, but, this one is pretty cool for making the stereo wider.

 Back to the bottom, we find the keyboard which features lots of control options: The five octaves keyboard itself, mod and bend wheel, glide on/off and amount knob, direct controls for each of the three filter’s cutoff point, 2 assignable X/Y controllers, master volume and master tune knobs, faders for each VCA envelopes, a switch to play in monophonic, polyphonic or unison modes -polyphony can be set up to 32 voices, which is indeed a lot!-, buttons for legato mode and retrigger mode, knobs for setting the pitch and filter bends, four keyboard follower slopes, and eight switches for bend portamento.

 There are also some very useful patch points for velocity, aftertouch, mod wheel, keyboard followers, sequencer columns, sequencer FM input, X/Y pads, external inputs and stereo outputs.